richardw05/mybot_ws/README.md

   <node pkg="tf" type="static_transform_publisher" name="base" args="0 0 0 0 0 0 chassis base_footprint 100" />
 ```

-6. In Terminal 1, launch the Gazebo world
+2. In Terminal 1, launch the Gazebo world
 `roslaunch mybot_gazebo mybot_tb3_world.launch`

-7. In Terminal 2, start map building (will start rviz too)
+3. In Terminal 2, start navigating with the map (will start rviz too)
 `roslaunch mybot_navigation mybot_navigation.launch map_file:=/tmp/test_map.yaml`

-8. In rviz, estimate initial pose - click `2D Pose Estimate` and click the approximate location of the robot on the map, and drag to indicate the direction.
+4. In rviz, estimate initial pose - click `2D Pose Estimate` and click the approximate location of the robot on the map, and drag to indicate the direction.

-9. In Terminal 3, start teleop and move the robot around.
+5. In Terminal 3, start teleop and move the robot around.
 The estimated positions should converge on the true position pretty quickly.
 `roslaunch turtlebot3_teleop turtlebot3_teleop_key.launch`

-10. In rviz, send a few `2D Navigation Goals` (click on `2D Nav Goal and click/drag to set position/orientation) and watch the robot autonomously navigate to the goal.
+6. In rviz, send a few `2D Navigation Goals` (click on `2D Nav Goal and click/drag to set position/orientation) and watch the robot autonomously navigate to the goal.

 Close all terminals, you are done with turtlebot3.